-My first non-fiction book for adults, Love Factually (UK and Australia) / Love Understood (US) was published by Bloomsbury in January.
-I also narrated the audiobook on Audible.
-The book explores love by combining academic research with interviews I conducted with hundreds of strangers across 40 countries on every continent.
+My first non-fiction book for adults, Love Factually / We Need to Talk About Love explores love by combining academic research with interviews I conducted with hundreds of strangers across 40 countries on every continent.
 I’ve been really lucky to have had lots of coverage, including in The Daily Mail, The Express, The Guardian, The Telegraph, i Paper, Sunday Post, Marie Claire, The New Zealand Herald, and The Sydney Morning Herald (where it was also Pick of the Week), on the BBC World Service, BBC Radio 3, Eamonn Holmes on talkRADIO, BBC Radio London, Simon Mayo’s Book Club on Scala, BBC Manchester, WNYC, ABC Australia, ABC Adelaide (who featured it as Book of the Week), Triple J, Channel 4’s Sunday Brunch, and BBC Radio 4 Woman’s Hour.

 “a fantastic nosy parker” The Guardian